-I wasn’t actually interested in photography as a kid. i became interested in video when my parents bought their first Video8 Sony Handycam.
-I think i was maybe nine or ten at the time.
+I wasn’t actually interested in photography as a kid.
+I became interested in video when my parents bought their first Video8 Sony Handycam.
+I think I was maybe nine or ten at the time.
 I would run around with that as much as I could.
 My parents took me to Disney World at age 12, the year MGM Studios opened.
-That’s when I became fascinated with filmmaking and animation.
+[EDIT 2023-06-03 Disney MGM Studios (now Hollywood Studios) first opened on May 1, 1989, I believe we took our first trip there around March of 1990.
+So I would have been 11.
+But I think we also went in 1991 and I think my buddy Tom went with us.
+Don’t quote me on that year or even if Tom went with us. /END EDIT] That’s when I became fascinated with filmmaking and animation.
 By the next year I was using the Handycam to shoot stop motion movies of G.I.
 JOE figures and clay models.

-By the time I reached high school I was seriously interested in being a filmmakers when I grew up.
+By the time I reached high school I was seriously interested in being a filmmaker when I grew up.
 I was making short movies with my friends all the time.
 But my high school didn’t offer a video club or class, only photography.
-So I took it, thinking it was close enough but not realizing how valuable it would actually be.
+So I took it, thinking it was close enough, but not realizing how valuable it would actually be.
 I enjoyed the photography but not the class assignments, so I failed.
-This was sophomore year.
+That was sophomore year.

 To take that class I had to have an SLR camera.
-I had found my parents old Minolta XG9 they had bought in 1979, (the year I was born) at the top of the bedroom closet and asked to borrow it.
-They said it sure, but it was broke, that’s why they hadn’t used it in years.
+I had found my parent’s old Minolta XG9 they had bought in 1979 (the year I was born) at the top of their bedroom closet.
+I asked to borrow it.
+They said sure, but it was broke, that’s why they hadn’t used it in years.
 Turns out it just needed new batteries.